 Kadhai Paneer | © Acoomar/WikiCommons

-Considered to be the vegetarian alternative to butter chicken, Kadhai Paneer is a deep cooked cottage cheese preparation, made in thick gravy (or dry) and with oodles of Indian spices.
+Considered to be the vegetarian alternative to butter chicken, Kadhai Paneer is a deep-fried cottage cheese preparation, made in thick gravy (or dry) and with oodles of Indian spices.
 Get introduced to one of the most popular vegetarian dishes in India.

-Best Consume With: Tandoori Roti and chopped onion salad.
+Best consumed with: tandoori roti and chopped onion salad.

 Hyderabadi Biryani | ©Dheerajk88/WikiCommons

 While Masala Dosa is the representative of South Indian cuisine, Hyderabadi Biryani represents non-vegetarian delicacies from the southern India area.
-Nationally famous, biryani is a rice preparation mixed with meat (chicken or mutton), spices, onions, yoghurt, coriander leaves, and a hint of saffron.
-Mouthwatering?
-Indeed!
+An iconic dish, biryani is a rice preparation mixed with meat (chicken or mutton), spices, onions, yoghurt, coriander leaves, and a hint of saffron.

 Gulaab Jaamun | © Karthikeyan N/WikiCommons

-Behold the king of desserts in India!
-Moving on from the spicy treats from the sub-continent, let’s take a look at some sweet offerings from India — and when talking about the sweet food products in India, it can only start with the famous Gulaab Jaamun, which are made from milk solids kneaded into a dough and deep fried in the form of balls.
+Behold the king of desserts in India – the famous Gulaab Jaamun, made from milk solids kneaded into a dough and deep fried in the form of balls.

 Ras Malai | © Rutvi Mistry/WikiCommons

 ‘Ras’ means juice and ‘Malai’ means cream.
-This sweet dish, originating from the eastern state of West Bengal, is a lethal combination of unripeedn curd cheese (called ‘Chhena’) soaked in milk syrup made by boiling milk with sugar, cardamom, saffron, and pistachios.
-The word ‘lip-smacking’ was probably invented to describe this special Indian dessert offering.
+This sweet dish, originating from the eastern state of West Bengal, is a combination of unripened curd cheese (called ‘Chhena’) soaked in milk syrup made by boiling milk with sugar, cardamom, saffron, and pistachios.

 Rajma | © Scott Veg/WikiCommons